yash-sharma1/docs-site/docs/smart-chain/wallet/wallet_api.md

 Please refer to [MetaMask Doc](https://docs.metamask.io/guide/ethereum-provider.html#ethereum-sendasync-deprecated), the only difference is we injected a different object.

-This API will be available soon considered it is widely adopted.

 ```typescript
 interface JsonRpcRequest {
   id: string | undefined;